 Final County of San Diego Climate Action Plan Appendices

-Final Supplemental Environmental Impact Report (including Appendices, Findings, and Mitigation Monitoring and Reporting Program) - to be posted shortly
+Final Supplemental Environmental Impact Report (including Appendices, Findings, and Mitigation Monitoring and Reporting Program) - located at the link below.

 The CAP is a programmatic plan that identifies specific measures that, coupled with State legislative actions, will cumulatively help the County meet its 2020 and 2030 reduction targets.
 GHG reduction strategies, specific outcome based reduction measures, and supporting efforts are organized under five categories.